-These electrical schematics describe the typical installation found in a park home or park home.
+These electrical schematics describe the typical installation found in a park home.
 Various electrical options are available which may be fitted over and above the specification shown.
 Please consult your retailer/installer, the Swift Group Ltd or Sargent Electrical Services if further information is required.